 ACCEL options 1003.4295 F.S. are educational options that provide academically challenging curriculum or accelerated instruction to eligible students.
 For the majority of students, in-class differentiation provides the learning opportunities needed for advanced students to be challenged.
-The school must carefully consider the effect of ACCEL options, especially mid-year and full-year promotion, on the student's future social, emotional and academic performance.
+The school must carefully consider the effect of ACCEL options, especially midyear and full-year promotion, on the student's future social, emotional and academic performance.
 A plan for the smooth transition from the student's current grade to a higher grade must be developed, as well as assurance of continuous course progression into middle and high school.
 The students' commitment, desire for the program and maturity level must be considered as well as meeting the eligibility requirements.
 Parent permission is necessary for ACCEL options.

 Student (legal name): DOB:

 School: Teacher: Grade:

-Parent/Guardian: (Please pr Phone:
+Parent/Guardian: (Please prophone:

 Address:

 Parent/Guardian email:

-Select the ACCEL Option Mid-year promotion you are requesting: (request n to grade nust be submitted by May 1)
+Select the ACCEL Option Mid-year promotion you are requesting: (request to grade must be submitted by May 1)

 Full-year promotion to grade

 Subject-matter accel eration for subject(s)

 Virtual instruction in higher grade level subject(s)

-Advanced Work Cla ss (Teacher initiated prior to May y 1)
+Advanced Work Cla ss (Teacher initiated prior to Ma ny 1)

-nigher level in the subject area re a have observed of how your child quested for acceleration.
+1 1 1 higher level in the subject area r the following: ou have observed of how your child requested for acceleration.
 In your

-2. Ability to apply, analyze e, and evaluate ideas at an advand ced level
+e, and evaluate ideas at an adva nced level

-3. Ability to work indepen
+3. Ability to work indepen •

-Ability to think creative Motivation to work on a 5
+4. Ability to think creative •

+5. Motivation to work on

-ing request:
+ignature of individual submit ting request:

+Date Submitted: Relationship to s tudent: